-The main motive of this festival is to encourage engagement among different tribes and also promote harmony among diverse cultures.
+The main motive of this festival is to encourage engagement among different tribes and also to promote harmony among diverse cultures.
 The celebrations are marked by tempting food, folk music, handicrafts, rice beer and so much more to entertain the participants and the tourists.

-The 2019 version of the festival will begin from 1st December 2019 and will conclude on 10th December 2019 at the Naga Heritage Village in Kisama.
-Naga chef competition, music concerts, handloom exhibition, marathon, trekking, and photography competitions will be a part of this year’s festivities.
+The 2019 version of the festival began on December 1 and concluded on December 10 at the Naga Heritage Village in Kisama.

+1. Sneak Peek into the Tribal Art Through Exhibition.
 The week-long festival has a lot of stuff that will grab your attention.
 Paintings, sculptures, wood carvings, handicraft items and much more are displayed in the exhibition.
 A lot of stuff is also displayed to be sold which travelers may buy for their personal use or as souvenirs.

 By Rail.
-Dimapur railway station is the nearest station to reach Naga Heritage Village.
+Dimapur Railway Station is the nearest station to reach Naga Heritage Village.
 From the station, one is required to travel another 80km via bus or a taxi to reach the venue of the festival.

 01 December 2019 - 10 December 2019